JackAttack612/DiscordBot-KickBan-Python/README.md

 - Click 'Create'
 - Go to the Bot Page on the left side
 - Click the blue 'add a bot' button and 'yes do it'
-- Enable PRESENCE INTENT, SERVER MEMBERS INTENT, and SERVER MEMBERS INTENT
+- Enable PRESENCE INTENT, SERVER MEMBERS INTENT, and MESSAGE CONTENT INTENT
 - You have now setup your bot!
 Continue to the next steps to configure and add the bot to your server.

 # Basic Setup/Config